AR31313/SocialNetwork_API/README.md

 ---

 - Express.js for used for routing
-- [Mongoose](https://www.npmjs.com/package/mongoose) packages, to connect to a MongoDB database.
+- [Mongoose](https://www.npmjs.com/package/mongoose) packages is used to connect to a MongoDB database.
 - connects to an [Express.js](https://www.npmjs.com/package/express) back end.

 ## User Story